• Recipe Index

 Other recipes

-If you enjoyed this egg and asparagus salad you may like to try some of these salads too:
+If you enjoyed this egg and asparagus salad you may want to try some of these other salads:

 A dish of egg and asparagus salad garnished with additional sliced eggs amd asparagus spears.